 All first-year Mathematical Sciences students must pass Essential Mathematical Skills in order to progress to the second year of a Mathematical Sciences degree programme.
-At the end of year two, students have the opportunity to take a placement year in industry - G100 Mathematics with Professional Placement.
-Students also have the option to take advantage of studying abroad - G100 Mathematics with Year Abroad.

 Specific support for disabled students

 Queen Mary has a central Disability and Dyslexia Service (DDS) that offers support for all students with disabilities, specific learning difficulties and mental health issues.
 The DDS supports all Queen Mary students: full-time, part-time, undergraduate, postgraduate, UK and international at all campuses and all sites.